volodymyrhudyma/blog/content/blog/2020-04-26-javascript-mastering-weird-parts.md

 There are 7 types considered to be **Primitive** and 1 **Reference** type*.*

 > **Primitive** is not an object and has no methods of its own.
-All primitivesareimmutable.
+All primitives are immutable.
 >
 > **Reference** points to the object’s location in memory.
 It does not actually contain value.